MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Microcommunity 2/3

-The last component of my nostalgia for falling sand games that went into sandspiel are in their online communities.

-People love to opine on their forgotten, weird corners of the internet, and mine is the (extremely active) upload gallery of dan-ball.jp's Powder Game around 2007-2013.
-There was a beautiful micro-culture of people making games, playgrounds, science demonstrations, propaganda, and art for one another to load locally and enjoy.
+People love to opine on their forgotten, weird corners of the internet, and mine is the upload gallery of dan-ball.jp's Powder Game around 2007-2013.
+There was a beautiful micro-culture of people making games, toys, science demonstrations, propaganda, and art for one another to download and enjoy.

 Powder Game's upload galleries were beautiful place because the venue to build something and share it led to people inspiring eachother, riffing, showing off, and pushing the game in incredible directions!
+Sand games had so much staying power in my childhood in large part because of this weird community.

 It's also important that this system was built right into the game -- every player had a immediate audience for their creation, versus a culture of a few famous youtubers or streamers.
-There was no comment section and a wide range of motivations for uploading.
+There was a wide variety of complexity and motivations among posters.
+Best of all, no comment section!

 Three archetypes of upload I remember fondly:

 Games for the player, often with empty promises of some reward for voting.
 ![mood ring](moodring.png)

 "Don't Smoke" educational demonstrations.
-(I think these were directly motivated by D.A.R.E. programs)
+(I think these were directly fueled by children coming home after D.A.R.E. programs at school)
 ![dont smoke](dontsmoke3.png)

 Cool volcanos.